opensearch-project/sql/docs/user/dql/functions.rst

 - slop
 - zero_terms_query

+For backward compatibility, matchphrase is also supported and mapped to match_phrase query as well.

 Example with only ``field`` and ``query`` expressions, and all other parameters are set default values::

     os> SELECT author, title FROM books WHERE match_phrase(author, 'Alexander Milne');